adammichaelwood/adammichaelwood.github.io/_posts/2014-02-24-liberty-is-a-diy-project.md

 ### This Book is Amazing<br/>&amp; Everybody Should Read It

+You are about to witness a proficient writer with a large vocabulary and access to a thesaurus completely lose the ability to think of any appropriate adjectives other than "amazing."

+The book was amazing.
+It's about amazing things.

+I can't figure out what else to call it.
+It's just... amazing.

+I'm amazed.

 #### The Subject Matter is Amazing

 JT is describing a new world that is still in the process of being discovered and created.
 THAT WORLD is amazing.